floragunncom/search-guard-docs/configuration.md

 See [https://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html](https://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html)

-For `<indexname or alias>` also the placeholder `${user.name}` is allowed to support indices or aliases, which contain the name of the user.
+For `<indexname or alias>` also the placeholder `${user.name}` is allowed to support indices or aliases, which contains the name of the user.
 During evaluation of the permissions, the placeholder is replaced with the actual username.

 ### Defining permissions